The Fire Element

 Boundaries are an art, and if you constantly struggle with them, petition an acupuncturist to work on empowering your fire element so that it may function properly as your Temple Bouncer, artfully controlling who and what has access to your inner sanctum.
 For a botanical ally in the work of boundaries and bouncers, I recommend Skyrocket Flower Essence from Lotus Wei, flower ambassador of ‘NO is a full sentence.’

-On The Pleasure Principle
+On The Pleasure Principal

-For those whose joy is blocked by heartbreak, or those who’s boundaries have been breached leaching joy hither and thither, this work can be eased on down the road with the help of acupuncture point Heart Protector 8: Lao Gong ‘Palace of Weariness’.
+I have never related to pleasure and joy in their typical guises.
+My patron saint is Hildegard Von Bingen, and, like David Bowie, I know when to stay out, and when to stay in, get things done.
+For those of us whose ability to access pleasure and joy is blocked by heartbreak, trauma, and a flagrant sense of duty, or for those of us whose boundaries have been breached leaching joy hither and thither, this work can be eased on down the road with the help of acupuncture point Heart Protector 8: Lao Gong ‘Palace of Weariness.’

 One of my favorite writers on the Taoist lore of acupuncture points, Debra Kaatz, says this of Pericardium 8: